-Principle Investigators (PI) should develop a written security plan for laboratory areas under their control, where hazardous materials are used and stored.
+Principal Investigators (PI) should develop a written security plan for laboratory areas under their control, where hazardous materials are used and stored.
 The security plan, whether developed as a stand-alone document or incorporated into the laboratory's existing Chemical Hygiene Plan, should include protocols for reporting incidents such as undocumented visitors, unusual or threatening phone calls, and missing hazardous materials.
-Due to regulatory complexities, PIs working with Select Agents or Toxins or those who are working in BSL 3 laboratories should contact EH&S when developing their security plans.
+Due to regulatory complexities, PIs working with Select Agents or Toxins or those who are working in BSL-3 laboratories should contact EH&S when developing their security plans.

 Annual training of all laboratory personnel on this, and all other safety plans, is required under Cal/OSHA and provides one of the best ways to increase laboratory security.

 Other recommendations for increasing lab security include:

 - Control access to areas where hazardous materials are used and stored.
 Laboratory and animal-care areas should be locked at all times.
 Limit access by visitors, maintenance workers, repair personnel and others requiring one-time or occasional entry.
 Access for lab personnel such as students, visiting scientists and those performing custodial maintenance or repairs should be limited to hours when regular employees are present.

 - Lock unattended storage areas.
 Freezers, refrigerators, cabinets and other containers that house biological agents, hazardous chemicals, or radioactive materials should be securely locked any time the storage area is not in direct view of workers.